Join our October 2023 Discover the Hunza Valley Tour – only a few spots left.

 Camping in Sary Jaz will be a highlight of our trip as the heavens are crystal clear.

-Once finished with the hot spring, we return to Karakol and back to civilization via Chonn-Ashu Pass (3822 meters).
-When we arrive, we will check into our lodge and you will be reunited with your beloved, long-lost shower.
+When we arrive, we will check into our accommodation and you will be reunited with your beloved, long-lost shower and a comfy bed.

 We begin the last leg of our journey back to Bishkek.
 But it’s not the end of the tour yet!
 We still have to see the northern shore of Issyk Kul and the pastoral hamlet of the Chong-Kemin Valley.
-On our way to the Chong-Kemin Valley, we will stop by Cholpon Ala to see a special outdoor museum with ancient petroglyphs.

 Chong-Kemin is a wide valley with lots of room to breath and wander.
 Our hotel will be an excellent one and will feel like a palace in a lot of ways.
 We will have cultural activities planned for the night and, after an amazing dinner, a bonfire as well.